Jump to content

 On day 4 you walk in the footsteps of the bandit Rob Roy, Scotland's Robin Hood.
 The natural scenery at Rannoch Moor, Loch Tulla and the "Devil's Staircase" will amaze you.
 You will hardly be able to miss the attraction of the last stage to Fort Williams: Ben Nevis - the highest mountain in Great Britain.

-The highlights of the West Highland Way walking holiday at a glance:
+Highlights of the West Highland Way walking holiday

 • Loch Lomond: The largest, most beautiful and most romantic loch in Britain?
 Quite possible!
 If the weather is good, you can not only enjoy the view of the loch but even take a plunge into the cool water.